-Want to cook both indoors and outdoors well you could not go wrong with a traditional cast iron Dutch oven designed for both kitchen and campfire.
+Want to cook both indoors and outdoors well you could not go wrong with a traditional cast iron Dutch oven designed for both the kitchen and the campfire.

 Are you able to handle a heavy cast iron cooker or do you need something lighter?

-How many people will you be cooking regularly?
+How many people will you be cooking with regularly?

 Choosing Seasoned Cast-Iron

 Want something that is rugged and tough?
 You can’t go wrong with seasoned cast iron.